mohammedhamza1/clinical-lab/README.md

 # clinical-lab
-Clinical lap is a multilangual wordpress template for medical purposes.
+Clinical lap is a multilingual wordpress template for medical purposes.